Silviu-Surcica/golang-kata/README.md

 * Most radically, there is no type hierarchy: types just are, they don't have to announce their relationships For more info GO read [FAQs](https://golang.org/doc/faq)

+## Install Go
+Follow the [installation](https://golang.org/doc/install) procedure specific to each OS.
+Test the installation by running:
+`go run main.go`